techbone/ALTURA-NFT-TEST/README.md

 ### Fetching NFTs :

 - Type or Insert the address of the collection in the input field.
-- Click the fetch NFt button and relax to check various NFTs in the collection.
+- Click the fetch NFT button and relax to check various NFTs in the collection.
 - Then When you click on a single nft, It shows the details of the nft that is been clicked.

 ### Please do note that the current chain is on Ethereum MainNet, Only collections created on Ethereum can be viewed on the website platform.